top of page

 2. Stress-Test Projections: Evaluate financial projections against downside scenarios to ensure revenue and cash flow resilience in recessions.

-3. Reprice Risk: Adjust cost of capital and return hurdles to align with current market conditions, accounting for the risk of missing targets.
+3. Reprice Risk: Adjust the cost of capital and return hurdles to align with current market conditions, accounting for the risk of missing targets.

 4. Deepen Operational Diligence: Focus on competitive advantages, customer relationships, and operational levers beyond financials for value creation.